SDCraigN/python-api-challenge/README.md

-# python-api-challenge - What's the Weather Like?
+# python-api-challenge

 ### Background of the challenge
 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

 ### Observations & Analysis
-1. It gets warmer closer to the equator, but it doesn't mean it is hottest along the equator** :sun_with_face::sun_with_face::sun_with_face::thermometer:
+1. It gets warmer closer to the equator, but it doesn't mean it is hottest along the equator:

 We know that the weather gets warmer as we approach the equator.
 We can observe this relationship by looking at the scatter plot between Latitude and Maximum Temperature of a city.